flutter/website/faq.md

 ### Should I build my next production app with Flutter?

 Flutter is still being developed and is not yet at 1.0.
+But Flutter is used inside of Google and apps built with Flutter are deployed to users in production.
+A few sample apps are shown in the [showcase](/showcase/).

+Some key features are not yet complete, however features that are completed are generally of high-quality and ready for use.

 Our APIs are stabilizing, and we continue to improve parts of the system based on user feedback.
 We email [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com)
 when we make a change that might impact our users.

-Flutter is used inside of Google and apps built with Flutter are deployed to users.

-Some key features, such as accessibility, are not yet ready for broad deployment.

 So really, it is up to you.
 The features you need may be available today.
 Please let us know if you released an app